Top Talent: Host and Judges

 In March 2013, Top Talent producers announced that media producer, voice actor and radio personality Elliott Ashby had signed on to host Top Talent.

 In the weeks that followed the announcement of Ashby as host, Top Talent began to reveal the names of the personalities that would form the four-person judging panel.
-South African native and Korean television personality Bronwyn Mullen was announced as the first judge set to the join followed by Canadian-born media entrepreneur and Seconds2Impact Media CEO C.J.
+South African native and Korean television personality Bronwyn Mullen was announced as the first judge set to the join followed by Canadian-born media entrepreneur C.J.
 Allen and Punita Bajaj, who had herself competed in a Korean reality television singing competition similar to American Idol.
 A midst heavy anticipation, Top Talent producers announced the fourth judge to be Sam Hammington - the first foreigner to have done comedian in the Korean language in Korea.
 Despite having done a large scale marketing campaign featuring the likenesses of all four judges, Hammington was forced to leave the panel as a result of a conflict with his filming schedule.
 Producers responded quickly by filling the vacant judge seat with Seoul based British drum and bass performer MC Lucid.

 Following the success of season 1, Allen said he would return to the judging panel for season 2 if it moves forward.
 Ashby, Lucid and Bajaj have also expressed interest in returning for a second season but have not been confirmed.

 Prize

 Season 1

-The winner of season 1 of Top Talent received 1 million Korean won in cash and the opportunity to perform on a main sub-stage at the 13th annual Boryeong Mud Festival.
+The winner of season 1 of Top Talent received 1 million South Korean won in cash and the opportunity to perform on a main sub-stage at the 13th annual Boryeong Mud Festival.